Nityak25/course2/README.md

 * Bot provides the online sessions by date wise.
 * User choose any online session they want.
 * Bot provides the recording session of the class.

+## BOT working :
+* Bot takes users input after clicking a send button
+* The message given by the user will send to the takeinput() function
+* the takeinput() function will process the given input and gives the answer for the users request